 To get started, you'll need a nail trimmer (if you want to cut length off your nails) and a 240-grit nail file.
 “If your nails are currently long and you’d like to trim off some length, start the process by cutting your nails into a square shape,” says Dunne.
 “Do this by using the clippers to cut straight across your nails.
 If your nails are already short, skip this step and go straight to filing.”

 “Once you have your nails at [your] desired length, you can begin to shape the nail,” Dunne says.
 We suggest a dual-sided file like the Kiss Grit 100 And 240 Green Tea Nail File ($3).
 You want to use 240 grit for shaping natural nails as it won't be so coarse that it takes off significant length.
-“File the top edge of the nail into a straight line."
-If your nails are short, Dunne says to make sure that you don’t let the file touch the skin under your nail, as it can A. irritate the skin, and B. cause you to file too close to the quick.
+“File the top edge of the nail into a straight line," says Dunne.
+If your nails are short, make sure that you don’t let the file touch the skin under your nail, as it can irritate and cause you to file too close to the quick.

 After you've filed all your nails across, it's time to do a length check.
 “Hold up your hand to align with your face (palm towards you),” Dunne instructs.
 “Check your nails to ensure the free edge is straight and your nails are the length you’d like.”
 If you’d like them to be shorter, either trim a bit more or continue to file straight across.

 “Hold the nail file at a 45-degree angle at the nail’s corner to begin rounding the corner of the free edge,” says Dunne.
 “Use a smooth rounding motion to pull the file over the corner of the nail to make a rounded shape.”
 Don’t be afraid to pause a beat between filing.
 Dunne says it’s a good idea to continuously check the corner of the nail after each stroke to ensure you aren’t over-filing.